 The Allure of "Cold Little Heart"

 "Cold Little Heart," released in 2016 as part of Michael Kiwanuka's album Love & Hate, is a soul-stirring exploration of human vulnerability and emotional complexity.
 The song is nearly ten minutes long, with an extended instrumental introduction that builds tension and anticipation.
-This structure aligns perfectly with the narrative style of Big Little Lies, which often employs flashbacks and subtle cues to hint at the underlying drama.
+This structure aligns perfectly with the narrative style of Big Little Lies, which often employs flashbacks and subtle cues to hint at the underlying drama Nothing fancy..

 Deeper Dive into the Music and Its Meaning

-Moreover, the song's historical and cultural context adds another layer of meaning.
+Worth adding, the song's historical and cultural context adds another layer of meaning.
 Michael Kiwanuka is a British singer-songwriter of Ugandan descent, and his music often explores themes of identity, displacement, and the search for belonging.
 These themes resonate with the experiences of many marginalized communities, and their inclusion in Big Little Lies adds a layer of social commentary to the show.

 Trends and Latest Developments Surrounding the Theme